-Best microSD Cards for Galaxy Note 9
+Best microSD cards for Galaxy Note 9 in 2022

 Great for lots of pictures

-If you've got a bit more cash to burn through, you can step your game up to the Samsung EVO Plus Class 10 microSD card with a whopping 256GB of space.
-On top of all that storage, you also get an SD adapter, waterproofing, temperature protection, and ultra-fast read/write speeds.
+If you have a bit more cash to burn through, you can step your game up to the Samsung EVO Plus Class 10 microSD card with a whopping 256GB of space.
+On top of all that storage, you also get waterproofing, temperature protection, and ultra-fast read/write speeds; plus, it ships with an SD adapter.

 Delightfully overkill